 - Patients are, understandably, anxious and might delay their care / surgery.
 You should try to educate your patient multiple times (in our experience).

 - The surgery scheduler should be advising the patient on preoperative fasting, medications, anesthesia, and postoperative care that the patient should expect.
 The reasons for fasting should be explained to the patient repeatedly – this is where most of our surgery cancellations occur.
 Patients simply do not understand that not fasting opens them up to chances of vomiting, nausea post operatively.

-While technically you don’t need a pre-op in your surgery scheduling process/workflow, you almost always should have one to ensure that you get another chance to counsel the patient, prepare them for the surgery, get all loose ends tied up.
+You don’t necessarily need a pre-op in your surgery scheduling process/workflow.
+We recommend that you almost always should have a pre-op and a post-op date set up.
+This will ensure that you get another chance to counsel the patient, prepare them for the surgery, get all loose ends tied up.

 Being true partners to your surgery center/hospital

 - Your surgery center partners have significant investments in equipment and need your help in achieving their targets as well.
 Understand that clearly.
 You cannot promise 30 patients, get a block time for your surgeon and show up with 10 patients.

 - Throughout this time, the surgery scheduler is / should be coordinating with the surgery center or hospital about the block of time and number of patients that they should be expecting.

 - Until all the prerequisite steps have been met, the surgery cannot be confirmed from your practice’s side.
 As you know, unless you confirm the surgeries from your side, the surgical center runs the risk of losing revenues (their investments are significantly higher than yours).

 - Make sure that you do not submit one piece of information at a time.
 Your surgery partner will expect an entire surgery packet from you – send the entire packet together, in one shot and always keep your surgery partner up to date on the latest status of the patient.